 \section{Introduction}

-While AI agents offer exceptional efficiency in managing complex tasks \cite{park2023generative, shen2024hugginggpt, chen2024agent, zeng2023agenttuning}, they also raise significant safety concerns.
+While AI agents offer exceptional efficiency in managing complex tasks \citep{park2023generative, shen2024hugginggpt, chen2024agent, zeng2023agenttuning}, they also raise significant safety concerns.
 Many tasks require users to share sensitive personal information, such as login credentials, financial details, or card information, and often grant these agents control over their devices.
 For example, tasks like logging into online banking systems, making online purchases, managing personal accounts, or retrieving sensitive documents often involve the transfer of confidential information.
-Recently, Computer-Use Agents (CUAs) \cite{anthropic2024} have been enhanced with the capability to fully control users' computers, enabling them to perform actions such as moving the mouse, pressing keys, typing text, and opening, editing, or deleting files, among other tasks.
-This feature allows users to instruct CUAs to perform computer operations similar to a human.
-In the near future, CUAs are expected to evolve into personal assistants capable of executing a wide range of daily tasks, which will inevitably lead to increased control over users' private information.
-This level of access introduces vulnerabilities that can be exploited by malicious actors, potentially resulting in data breaches, unauthorized transactions, system manipulations, and serious privacy violations.
+Recently, Computer-Use Agents (CUAs) \citep{anthropic2024} have gained the ability to fully control users’ computers, performing actions such as mouse clicks, keystrokes, text input, file operations, or web browsing.
+While this enables human-like computer assistance and paves the way for powerful personal assistants, it also exposes sensitive data and system resources to potential exploitation, raising risks of data breaches, unauthorized actions, and serious privacy violations.

 Despite the growing importance of ensuring the safety of CUAs, existing research remains limited in scope.
-Most prior studies \cite{wu2024adversarial, ma2024caution, wu2024dissecting, kumaraligned, chiang2025web} have focused on degrading task performance or decision-making in non-Computer-Use agents.
-These are Browser-Use Agents (BUAs) that operate exclusively within web-based environments by browsing pages or interacting with HTML elements, without the ability to access the user’s local system or personal data.
-Although recent efforts \cite{xu2024advweb, liao2024eia} have begun to examine how agents can be manipulated to leak private information, they remain confined to non-Computer-Use settings and consider only privacy leakage as a threat.
-More broadly, existing red-team evaluations reveal several critical limitations when applied to CUAs:
+Most prior studies \citep{wu2024adversarial, ma2024caution, wu2024dissecting, kumaraligned, chiang2025web} focus on degrading task performance or decision-making in non-Computer-Use agents (i.e., Browser-Use Agents (BUAs)), which operate exclusively within web-based environments by browsing pages or interacting with HTML elements, without the ability to access the user’s local system.
+Although recent efforts \citep{xu2024advweb, liao2024eia} begin to examine how agents can be manipulated to leak private information, they remain confined to non-Computer-Use settings and consider privacy leakage only as a threat.
+More recently, pop-up attacks \citep{zhang2024attacking}, although conducted on CUAs, remain confined to shallow interactions with crafted interface elements (e.g., clicking pop-ups), depend on privileged attacker knowledge for high success, and focus only on generic desktop or web interfaces, without evaluating escalation into harmful consequences (e.g., an agent leaking sensitive local data, deleting files, or modifying files).
+Generally, existing red-team evaluations reveal several limitations when applied to CUAs: